James E. Dobson

 Lecturer in Writing

-Currently, I am finishing my doctoral dissertation, "The Awkward Age of Autobiography."
-In it, I examine the partial, repetitive, and nonlinear forms taken by American fin-de-siècle autobiography and the relationship between these formal shifts to questions of historiography within the period.
+I am a literary and cultural critic who specializes in intellectual history and U.S. autobiographical writing in the nineteenth and twentieth centuries.
+My broader intellectual interests include phenomenological accounts of lived experience and how early psychology, sociology, and historiography contributed to and were influenced by literary accounts of the self.
+In my most recent manuscript project, "The Awkward Age of Autobiography," I examine the partial, repetitive, and nonlinear forms taken by American fin-de-siècle autobiography and the relationship between these formal shifts to questions of historiography within the period.
 Another project looks at what I’m calling discourses of ‘empowering embarrassment,’ including amateurism and awkwardness.
 My writing courses focus on the intellectual history of ideas—in the past, the University and theories of mind—and the way in which these ideas are interpreted, reproduced, and transformed in culture.

 Pandey, S., Voorsluys, W., Rahman, M., Buyya, R., Chiu, K., and Dobson, J. “A Grid Workflow Environment for Brain Imaging Analysis on Distributed Systems."
 Concurrency and Computation: Practice and Experience (2009).